Veterans to lead Coastal Conservation Ops in four Florida communities

 - Destin, June 17: Marine Debris removal and beach clean-up.

-- Jupiter Island, July 26: Shallow water green sea turtle survey and rescue.
+- Town of Jupiter, July 26: Shallow water green sea turtle survey and rescue.

 - Fort Lauderdale, August 23: Coral reef monitoring mission to record any signs of Stony Coral Tissue Loss Disease – a condition affecting over half of Florida’s coral species — and to treat those colonies that may be threatened.